sx-kaos/password-checker/README.md

 # password-checker
-a python script to check how good your password is
+a python script to show you the minimum time it would take to bruteforce your password